joseluisjimagui/Artisan/README.md

+# Artisan

 Static webpage where the user can see different information about a online store called "Artisan".

 This includes a listing sections, photo album, articles about the store and more.

+# Deploy

+Download the repository and open the file index.html

+## Technologies

+'''
 The technologies used in this project are:

 -HTML